zchee/neovim-wiki/Merging-patches-from-upstream-vim.md

 Anything else might be relevant; err on the side of caution, and post an issue if you aren't sure.

+To mark a patch as "Not Applicable", append `NA` next to the commented-out patch number in `version.c`.

 Pull requests
 -------------